clhenrick/dhcr-rent-stabilized-data/README.md

 DHCR Rent Stabilized Data
 =========================

-Data containing the block and lot numbers of NYC addresses that have rent stabilized residential units registered with the [DHCR](http://www.nyshcr.org/).
+Data containing the street address(es), block and lot numbers of NYC properties that have rent stabilized apartments that are registered with the [DHCR](http://www.nyshcr.org/).

 ## Process

-From a FOIL request I was able to obtain the following years in xcell spreadsheet format:
+From a FOIL request I was able to obtain the following years in Excel spreadsheet format:

 - 2002
 - 2005